onap/vnfrqts-requirements/docs/Chapter5.rst

 NFVIFA(17)000110 discussion paper)

 **[editor note]** new relationship type as suggested in Matt presentation.
 Slide 8.
-With specific rules of “valid\_target\_type”
+With specific rules of "valid\_target\_type"

 +---------------------------+--------------------------------------+
 | **Shorthand Name**        | VirtualStorage                       |